-See Face Categorization (Part II) for an exploration of how top-down and bottom-up processing interact to produce imagery and help resolve ambiguous inputs (partially occluded faces).
+See New face_categ or Face Categorization (Part II) for an exploration of how top-down and bottom-up processing interact to produce imagery and help resolve ambiguous inputs (partially occluded faces).
 These additional simulations provide further elaboration of bidirectional computation:

-- Cats and Dogs -- fun example of attractor dynamics in a simple semantic network.
+- New cats_dogs or Cats and Dogs -- fun example of attractor dynamics in a simple semantic network.

-- Necker Cube -- another fun example of attractor dynamics, showing also the important role of noise, and neural fatigue.
+- New necker_cube or Necker Cube -- another fun example of attractor dynamics, showing also the important role of noise, and neural fatigue.

 Inhibitory Competition and Activity Regulation

 Inhibitory competition plays a critical role in enabling us to focus on a few things at a time, which we can then process effectively without getting overloaded.
 Inhibition also ensures that those detectors that do get activated are the ones that are the most excited by a given input -- in Darwinian evolutionary terms, these are the fittest detectors.